Anatomy of a Death Threat

 More than a century later, millions of working Americans are still paid too little to afford the modest elements in Roosevelt’s vision.
 Such low wages are not inevitable; they reflect political and moral choices about what defines a “normal standard of living,” and who deserves to enjoy one.

 Defining a meaningful living wage is a two-part challenge.
-There’s the moral imperative of framing a generous […]
+There’s the moral imperative of framing a generous definition […]

 Read the Full Article